FC Marek Dupnitsa: Recent history (2001–2010)

 In 1983, Marek was relegated to B PFG and then the third division of Bulgarian football.
-After over a decade of playing in the lower divisions, in 2001 Marek returned triumphantly to the Bulgarian A PFG.
+After over a decade of playing in the lower divisions, in 2001 Marek returned triumphantly to the Bulgarian A PFG, for the 2001–02 season.

 As a participant in the Intertoto Cup, Marek tied 1–1 the German Bundesliga club VfL Wolfsburg in 2003, but lost away from home the second leg, 0–2, and was eliminated from the tournament.
 The team finished 7th at the conclusion of the 2003–04 season, 9th at the end of the 2004–05 season, 11th after the 2005–06 season, and 12th at the end of the 2006–07 football season of the Bulgarian premier division, Bulgarian A PFG (out of 16 teams).
 In 2006–07, Marek secured its place in the Bulgarian top division for the next season with a 1–0 home win over the powerhouse CSKA Sofia.

 During the 2007–08 season, Marek was plagued by injuries of key players, several coaching changes and a not-so-well covered conflict between the senior players of the club: Angelo and Yanek Kyuchukov and the club president, Yordan Andreev.
 Further, the team sold their best and most talented player, Enyo Krastovchev, to Levski Sofia.

-As a result, the team finished in last place, 16th, with only 5 wins in 30 games, in the Bulgarian A PFG, and was relegated to B PFG for the 2008–09 season.
+As a result, the team finished in last place, 16th, with only 5 wins in 30 games, in the domestic league, and was relegated to B PFG for the 2008–09 season.

-Before the start of the 2008–09 season in B PFG, the team held its pre-season training in France in an attempt by the club President Andreev to compile a team made up exclusively of young foreign players.
+Before the start of the 2008–09 season in B PFG, the team held its pre-season training in France in an attempt by the club president Andreev to compile a team made up exclusively of young foreign players.
 The team even had a Portuguese coach for the first few games of the season.
 The regular season started disastrously for Marek.
 After several consecutive losses, the Portuguese coach was fired, and all but one of the foreign players left the club.

 Marek barely survived the 2008–09 season in B PFG, finishing 14th out of 16 teams, winning only 7 out of 30 regular season games, scoring 29 and conceding 48 goals.

 During the 2009–10 season in B PFG, the team was coached by Velin Kostadinov and player-manager Angelo Kyuchukov.
 The team found more consistency and finished comfortably in 10th place with 41 points.